- HB Length: 68-106 cm (27-42″)

 In 2006, the Clouded Leopard population was split into two separate species, based on genetic analysis.
 Those on the island of Borneo were given the new species status of Neofelis diardi, and called the Sunda or Diardi’s Clouded Leopard.

-Animals in Thailand showed a strong preference for dense evergreen forest, and were active day and night, with significant activity increases at dusk and dawn.
-Activity was also recorded in savannah, an abandoned orchard, along streams and main paved road.
+Animals in Thailand showed a strong preference for dense evergreen forest, and were active day and night with significant activity increases at dusk and dawn.
+Activity was also recorded in savannah, an abandoned orchard, along streams and main paved roads.

 An increasing number of camera trap photos show activity both day and night.
 They are less active around midday, and in predawn hours.
 These highly arboreal cats use trees for hunting and resting, but use the ground for travelling and also some hunting.

 In the Thailand study, researchers found all recorded locations for one male in open forest grassland were at night.
 The animal would rest along the forest edge until nightfall and then venture out to hunt hog deer and muntjac, which bedded down en masse after sunset.

 Births in captivity have occurred from March through August but animals having a tropical distribution often don’t have a well defined reproductive season.
 Clouded Leopards are thought to give birth in nest-like structures above ground in hollow trees,but ground level dens in thick vegetation have also been found.
 One to five, usually two, kittens are born after a gestation period of 86 – 93 days.
 Kittens weigh 140 – 280 grams at birth, their eyes open after 10 – 12 days, they begin to walk at 19 – 20 days, take solid food at about 10 weeks and will nurse for up to five months.
 Full adult colouration is attained around six months, and independence from the female occurs by ten months of age.
 Sexual maturity occurs between 24 and 36 months, and captive animals have lived to 17 years.